historic-trails/website/docs/sites/raton-pass.md

 * *Significance*: History of Santa Fe, History of New Mexico, History of Colorado, History of America
 * *Designation*: National Register of Historic Places
 * *Traversed by*: I‑25 / US 85 / US 87, Burlington Northern Santa Fe Railroad
-* *Open to the public*: Yes, weather permitting o public land
+* *Open to the public*: Yes, weather permitting, on public land

 ***